billy-codes/lmsHids/README.md

 Fill out the config file with relevant SMTP information to receive alerts by mail

-Step 2: Run the following commands to get the IDS started
+Step 2: Run the following commands to get the IDS Calibrated

 ` lmshids.py --clear`

 `lmshids.py --update`

 `lmshids.py --initialize`

+Step 3: Run the program

+`lmshids.py --monitor`